lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - the FCN field MUST contain the tile number of the first tile sent in that SCHC Fragment
 - padding bits are appended to the tiles as needed to fit the Payload size constraint of Regular SCHC Fragments

-If MIC is used, the bits on which the MIC is computed MUST be the SCHC Packet concatenated with the padding bits that are appended to the Payload of the SCHC Fragment that carries the last tile.
+The bits on which the MIC is computed MUST be the SCHC Packet concatenated with the padding bits that are appended to the Payload of the SCHC Fragment that carries the last tile.

 The fragment sender MAY send the last tile as the Payload of an All-1 SCHC Fragment.